Ariel

 the United States Patent and Trademark Office (USPTO) in all matters

-in patent firm and in-house organizations.
+for law firm and in-house organizations.

 In